Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the right

 \begin{prop} Give the following labels to the corresponding sequences: \begin{itemize} \item $(k)_c^\dg$ to each sequence in $\cl{C}_{n, k}^\dg$, \item $(k)_d^\dg$ to each sequence in $\cl{D}_{n, k}^\dg$, \item $(\ell)_e^\dg$ to each sequence in $\cl{E}_{n, \ell}^\dg$, \end{itemize} with labels $(n,h)_a$ and $(k)_b$ as defined in \cref{prop:rule_1176}.
 Then a succession rule which generates all inversion sequences in $ \cl{I}(>, \ne, \ne) \equiv \cl{I}(102, 201, 210)$ is as follows:

 \end{prop}

 As with \cref{ssec:1176} the tree generated by $\Omega_{(>, \ne, \ne)}$ contains \textit{phantom objects}, so that the number of labels at depth $n$ exceeds the number of $(>, \ne, \ne)$-avoiding inversion sequences.
-The phantom objects correspond to labels with subscripts $b$ and $c^\dg$.
+The phantom objects correspond to labels with subscripts $b$ and $c^\dg$.\footnote{See again Remark 13 and the diagram on page 13 of \cite{testart_completing_2024} for a discussion of phantom objects.}

 We now obtain the generating function for $\cl{I}(>, \ne, \ne)$.
 Let $C^\dg(z,x)$ (resp. $D^\dg(z,x)$ and $E^\dg(z,x)$) be the generating functions for the classes $\cl{C}^\dg$ (resp. $\cl{D}^\dg$ and $\cl{E}^\dg$) with $z$ marking the length $n$ and $x$ marking the second parameter $k$ or $\ell$ appropriately.
 Recall the functions $A(z, x)$ and $B(z, x)$ from \cref{ssec:1176}.